-СЗ.
-Name Data mapping in consumption Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item assesses the semantic behavioral interoperability specifications of the data, information and knowledge consumed by the digital public service, by examining whether there are any rules for the data mapping between the digital public service and other services.
-In view of different data models (across different public services), we ask about semantic alignments between the digital public service that we examine and its external environment (i.e. from where it consumes).
-Semantic alignment lies in the use of a custom reference data model to translate/map the information from one data format (digital public service 1) to another data format (digital public service 2).
-It is a semantic agreement that takes place between two organisations / owners of the respective digital public services.
-This item examines a semantic behavioural interoperability capability that enables the digital public service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
-This item is compliant with the EIRA ABB Data Mapping.
-Question To what extent does the digital public service apply specific rules to map the data, information and knowledge it consumes from other services?
-The digital public service does not apply any rules to map the data, information and knowledge consumed The digital public service applies data mapping rules to map some of the data, information and knowledge consumed The digital public service applies data mapping rules to map any of the data, information and knowledge consumed The digital public service applies data mapping rules to map any of the data, information and knowledge consumed The digital public service applies common semantic tools to map any data, information and knowledge consumed (e.g. mapping.semic.eu) Examples The digital public service applies rules, in open data format, to map any data, information and knowledge delivered The digital public service of the national police delivers data to the digital public service of electronic identities using common agreed data mapping specifications Question logic Next question
+Question type | Multiple choice (1 answer possible)

+This item assesses the semantic behavioural interoperability specifications of the data, information and knowledge consumed by the service, by examining whether there are any rules for the data mapping between the service and other services.
+In view of different data models (across different public services), we ask about semantic alignments between the service that we examine and its external environment (i.e. from where it consumes).
+Semantic alignment lies in the use of a custom reference data model to translate/map the information from one data format (service 1) to another data format (service 2).
+It is a semantic agreement that takes place between two organisations / owners of the respective services.

+This item examines a semantic behavioural interoperability capability that enables the service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
+This item is compliant with the EIRA ABB Data Mapping Catalogue.

+To what extent does the service apply specific rules to map the data, information and knowledge it consumes from other services?

+- The service does not apply any rules to map the data, information and knowledge consumed - The service applies data mapping rules to map some of the data, information and knowledge consumed - The service applies data mapping rules to map any of the data, information and knowledge consumed - The service applies common semantic tools to map any data, information and knowledge consumed (e.g. mapping.semic.eu) - The service applies rules, in open data format, to map any data, information and knowledge delivered - Not applicable or not necessary (according to the scope of the service) - No answer

+The service of the national police delivers data to the digital public service of electronic identities using common agreed data mapping specifications